leylabmpi/SynTracker/README.md

 The tables containing the APSS in different subsampling lengths are called `avg_synteny_scores_[subsampling length]_regions.csv`.

-The table containing the APSS using all regions (in case of applying the --avg_all option) is called `avg_synteny_scores_all_regions.csv`.
+The table containing the APSS using all regions (without subsampling) is called `avg_synteny_scores_all_regions.csv`.

 #### Sample output: